simonlipson/machine_learning/README.md

 Kramer has the least emotional range which seems to be a good judge of his character.
 And Morty is the least extraverted (which isn't doing him too many favours with Jessica).

 Surprisingly, Monica is the most conscientious.
-And less surprisingly Samantha is the most extraverted.
+And less surprisingly Samantha is the most extraverted (although I feel many people would have given this one to Phoebe).

 ### Bonus: Rick and Morty further analysis

 Whilst I was impressed by Watson's ability to deduce personality insights, I feel it is still far behind the average viewers' ability to do so.
 As observable above, the three 90s sitcoms have very similar characters (according to Watson).
 There wasn't a great deal of variance in their percentiles of the big 5 traits.
-Rick and Morty did show a bit more variance, especially in Agreeableness and Emotional Range.
-When I looked further into the needs of each character, there was a much more observable variance between Rick and Morty than for the characters on the other shows.
+Rick and Morty did show a bit more variance.
+When I looked further into Watson's output for Rick and Morty, there was a much more observable variance between them than for the characters on the other shows.

+#### Child traits for each of the big 5

 ![](images/rnm_needs.png)